Game

 Did you know that being active helps you think?
 When you are active, you strengthen your bones and muscles, and you give your energy a boost.
 As a bonus, all that blood pumping through your body brings oxygen to your brain to give you more brain power!
 Brainpower helps you do your best to focus and learn.

-The number one thing you need to know is that moving many times, many ways, and in many places each day makes your body strong and lights up your brain!
+The number one thing you need to know is that moving many times, in many ways, and in many places each day makes your body strong and lights up your brain!

 Today’s activity is a fun game called Memory Power, where you will move to help you remember the color of hidden beanbags.